 Cardiovascular: Chest pain

-Central nervous system: Ataxia, dizziness, fatigue, fever, headache, insomnia
+Central nervous system: Ataxia, dizziness, fatigue, headache, insomnia, numbness

 Dermatologic: Skin rash, Stevens-Johnson syndrome

 Hematologic & oncologic: Hematologic disease, lymphadenopathy

 Neuromuscular & skeletal: Lupus-like syndrome